-When there are children from a marriage, child custody and support matters are usually central to the divorce.
+When there are children from a marriage, child custody and support matters are usually central to the divorce, including questions such as when child support ends and how child support is handled according to the statute of limitations in New Mexico.

 Just because parents separate, their joint legal responsibilities to care for and support their children do not end.
 The child’s financial needs must be met by both parents fairly and equitably according to the financial resources available.